Good Grief Cook

 Inspired and intrigued by Deb Wise's recipe for a Tuscan Pignoli Orange Zucchini Bread I immediately went to work to change it.

 At first glance, I love her use of almond and semolina flours, but then I noticed 2 teaspoons of baking soda plus 1 of baking powder.
 A red flag went up.
 I hate the metallic bitterness of unreacted baking soda in quick breads and muffins.
 I just did not think there was enough acidity in the recipe to balance out the baking soda and allow it to do its job.
-In addition, I also noted an overload of oil and sugar in the ingredient list.
-This conjured up an overly sweet and greasy loaf image.
-I find most quick breads don't ever suffer from a reduction in the oil and the sugar in the recipe.
-In my mind it feels so much healthier, too.

 Freshly grated zucchini.

-In my first attempt, I reduced the baking soda form 2 teaspoons to 1 ½ teaspoons plus I added 1 tablespoon of fresh lemon juice.
+In my first attempt of making almond flour zucchini bread, I reduced the baking soda from 2 teaspoons to 1 ½ teaspoons plus I added 1 tablespoon of fresh lemon juice.
 Next, I reduced the sugar by ¼ cup and the oil by ⅓ cup.
 I did not use the nuts (too expensive an ingredient to experiment with), but kept everything else the same.
-The result is the loaf pictured above.
-It was greasy and tasted slightly metallic.
-It was sweet enough, so I opted out of the icing.
-Did you notice it is slightly sunken in?
-That is the result of too much leavening.
-I knew it needed further refinement.

 Sliced zucchini bread with fresh zucchini and lemon.

-The next loaf required a dramatic decrease in baking soda (from 2 teaspoons to 1), oil (from 1 cup to ½ cup) and sugar (1 ¼ cups to ¾ cup) and the addition of 1 tablespoon of lemon juice and the results were deliciously amazing.
 First, the aroma is super nutty and the flavor is bright with citrus and just a touch of sweetness.
 The texture is perfectly light without any greasy feel.
 Bonus points for a perfect rise without sinking.
 My husband described it as "fresher tasting".
+He loves this banana bread, too.

 Zucchini growing in garden.